Oil filter housing

 1. Check the oil level, top up if necessary.

-6. Attach the oil filter cover.
+6. Secure the oil filter cover.

 8. Increase engine speed.
 Check oil pressure at 5000 rpm.